 Israel has a great network of transportation, making getting around in Israel very easy – whether you are using public transport or traveling on your own and renting a car.
 The country has a modern road network, with train and bus service between major cities.
 Taxis and Sheruts in Israel are inexpensive compared to costs in many Western Countries.
 Beyond Israel’s public transport network, there is a great availability when it comes to private transport in Israel.

 This ranges from private shared options such as airport shuttles from Ben Gurion Airport or group tours which can offer a great value way to visit regions such as Masada, the Dead Sea, Petra, or in order to transfer from one city to another (such as Tel Aviv to Jerusalem).
 Israel also has a great range of private transport options beyond regular taxis, from airport transfers to group and private tours which often create a better value alternative to using Israel’s public transport.

 Private Transport in Israel

-Whilst taxis make sense in the city, Private transfers in Israel are the ideal way to get from city to city, with a full range of vehicle types, from sedan cars through to full-size buses – so whatever the group size there is an available option.
-They are also a convenient way for families or groups to get from airport to your hotel often cheaper than a taxi from the rank, without the hassle of needing to haggle with a driver.
-Here you can find offers or private transportation services across Israel.
+While taxis make sense inside the city, private transfers in Israel are the ideal way to get from city to city.
+A full range of vehicle types are available, from sedan cars through to full-sized buses – so whatever the group size there is an available option.
+They are also a convenient way for families or groups to get from the airport to their hotel and are often cheaper than a taxi, without the hassle of needing to haggle with a driver.
+Check here for all of our private transportation services across Israel.

 Buses in Israel are provided throughout the country by Egged, the world’s second-largest bus company.
 They run over 1,000 routes across the country connecting not only cities but also rural settlements.
 Inter-city services in the north are also run by Nazareth Transport & Tourism including the cities of Haifa, Nazareth, and Karmiel.
 Services between Safed and Nahariya, Hadera and Netanya, and Tel Aviv and Netanya are operated by Nateev Express.
 Please note that most bus services do not operate on the Sabbath.